Why is so hard to make a simple If-Then-Else Functoid? … well, not anymore!

 }

-• You don’t need to deploy any of these custom functoids (advanced logical functoids or/and if-the-else functoid) to your production environment, you only need to have then in your development environment to be used inside Visual Studio because all of them are custom inline functoids, i.e., they will add the necessary code inside the XSLT file:
+• You don’t need to deploy any of these custom functoids (advanced logical functoids or/and if-the-else functoid) to your production environment; you only need to have them in your development environment to be used inside Visual Studio because all of them are custom inline functoids, i.e., they will add the necessary code inside the XSLT file.

-• And finally, you can use all the custom advance Logical Functoids allow side with the out-of-the-box Logical Functoids without any impact and without producing additional code, because they will produce the exact same code of out-of-the-box Logical Functoids!
+• And finally, you can use all the custom advanced Logical Functoids alongside the out-of-the-box Logical Functoids without any impact and without producing additional code, because they will produce the exact same code as the out-of-the-box Logical Functoids!

 BizTalk custom and out-of-the-box if-then-else condition side-by-side